Find a bug, get the bounty.

 We also maintain a list of requests for security improvements.

-We hope Matomo (Piwik) is not vulnerable to any critical security bugs, and we are committed to ensuring that this is the case.
+We hope Matomo is not vulnerable to any critical security bugs and we are committed to ensuring that this remains the case.
 Thank you for your support!

-Installing Matomo (Piwik) and tracking visitors is quick and easy, but how can you make sure it is nearly impossible to hack into your server, or protect your database data from being accessed by external parties?
+Installing Matomo and tracking visitors is quick and easy, but once you’ve installed Matomo and started gathering visitor data in your MySQL database, you may be concerned about others accessing your server.
+How can you make sure it is nearly impossible to hack into your server, or protect your database data from being accessed by external parties?

-To make your server & database more secure, check out our step by step guide: Secure Matomo (Piwik) server: steps to keep Matomo safe
+To make your server and database more secure, check out our step by step guide: Secure Matomo server: steps to keep Matomo safe

-Matomo (Piwik) strives to provide excellent Privacy features for you, the Matomo user, but also to the visitors being tracked in your Matomo.
-See the Matomo & User Privacy for more information.
+Matomo strives to provide excellent privacy features for you, the Matomo user, but also to the visitors being tracked in your Matomo.
+See the Matomo and User Privacy for more information.